Limazo

-The Limazo (from Lima and the Spanish suffix azo, meaning blow or violent), also known as the Febrerazo, was a police strike and attempted coup that occurred in the city of Lima that began on February 3, 1975.
-The unrest was allegedly instigated by the CIA and APRA, and was violently suppressed by the Peruvian Armed Forces by February 5th.
+The Limazo (from Lima and the Spanish suffix azo, meaning blow or violent), also known as the Febrerazo, was a police strike and citywide unrest that occurred in Lima, beginning on February 3, 1975.
+The unrest was allegedly instigated by the CIA and APRA, and was violently suppressed by the Peruvian Armed Forces by February 5.

 The chaos and perceived lack of proper government response caused by the insurrection brought as a consequence the worsening of the political crisis faced by the government of Juan Velasco Alvarado, which would be deposed by a coup d'état by Francisco Morales Bermúdez in August 1975, ending the first phase of the revolutionary government.

 Background

 The Revolutionary Government of the Armed Forces that seized power in 1968, had for over 6 years introduced a series of reforms, mostly of a nationalist and left-wing nature.
 One of them involved the expropriation of media.
 The television stations and radios were expropriated in November 1971 and, at midnight from Friday 26 to Saturday 27 July 1974, the headquarters of the last Lima newspapers that still maintained their autonomy, La Prensa (owned by Pedro Beltrán), Ultima Hora, El Comercio, Correo, and Ojo, were occupied.
 As a consequence of the expropriations, for the first time in the streets of Lima there were demonstrations against the government.
-On July 28-30, in the district of Miraflores, a protest was organized in the streets and squares of Lima.
+On July 28–30, in the district of Miraflores, a protest was organized in the streets and squares of Lima.
 In response, more than 400 civilians were detained and government propaganda limited itself to ridiculing the protest, referring to it as being of an oligarchic nature.